 Early Years Pupil Premium (EYPP)

-From April 2015, children who are currently claiming the Free Entitlement for 3 and 4 year olds in Oldham, who meet certain eligibility criteria, could be eligible for the Early Years Pupil Premium (EYPP).
+Children who are currently claiming the Free Entitlement for 3 and 4 year olds in Oldham, who meet certain eligibility criteria, could be eligible for the Early Years Pupil Premium (EYPP).

 The Early Years Pupil Premium is additional funding available for investment in improving outcomes for children.